NYULibraries/ichabod/app/models/README.md

 ## Nyucore

-Nyucore is an element set, based primarily on Dublin Core with careful attention paid to Primo functionality.
+Nyucore is an element set, based primarily on Dublin Core with careful attention paid to [BobCat](http://bobcat.library.nyu.edu/) functionality, which is powered by Ex Libris' [Primo](http://www.exlibrisgroup.com/category/PrimoOverview).
 Nyucore is designed to be flexible and iterative, and fields are regularly added and refined according to the needs of collections added to Ichabod.
 Currently, Nyucore comprises 22 fields: 13 from the dc and dcterms namespaces, locally defined Nyucore terms, and 3 terms defined by Ichabod itself.

 #### Nyucore Fields